SlashUsrVin/CAKE-ConnMark/README.md

 ```

 ### __CONFIGURATION FILES:__
-This script comes with sample configurations for gaming and video streaming, which you’ll need to customize by adding your own device IPs (e.g., gaming PCs, smart TVs, Fire Sticks).
+This script comes with sample configurations for gaming and video streaming, which __YOU WILL NEED TO CUSTOMIZE__ by adding your own device IPs (e.g., gaming PCs, smart TVs, Fire Sticks).
 Once configured, it tags traffic so latency-sensitive applications like online games or video playback are prioritized.
 1. You must modify the configuration files to reflect your device IPs on SRCIP lines here (also check example below): /jffs/scripts/cake-connmark/cfg
 2. You can create your own config files and place it in the same directory.